hawkinsw/CPPTimes/booleans.md

 ### It Takes `bool` to Tango: The `if` Statement

-So far our programs have been pretty boring.
+To date, the programs that we have written in class and in lab have been pretty boring.
 They may have calculated different values based on user input, but they performed the same set of operations no matter what.
 In other words, until now our programs have operated _sequentially_.
 With an `if` statement we can get our programs to operate _selectively_.
 In other words, depending on a runtime calculation, our program can perform different operations!
 Although conceptually very simple, the power of this selective computation is infinite!
 The general form of an `if` statement is

 ```C++
 if (boolean expression) {